 Preparing food is a daily activity that is essential for personal independence.
-In these videos, we show you various bionic hands hard at work in the kitchen.
+In these videos, we show you various bionic arms and hands hard at work in the kitchen.

 Making Pancakes with Hero Arms